 03 of 11

 Peonies, with their softball-sized blossoms, make a dramatic choice for a single blossom variety bridal bouquet.
 Keep in mind that you will find the largest peony blooms, up to six inches in diameter, during the seasonal months of May and June.

-Daisies are very affordable flowers for a low cost wedding, so a bride can have a larger bouquet or can budget in bridesmaid’s bouquets for a large wedding party.
-Although the language of flowers shares that daisies symbolize innocence, an old wives tale suggests that the bride place a daisy in her left stocking for a pregnancy soon after marriage!Continue to 8 of 15 below.
+Daisies are very affordable flowers for a low-cost wedding, so a bride can have a larger bouquet or can budget in bridesmaid’s bouquets for a large wedding party.
+Although the language of flowers shares that daisies symbolize innocence, an old wives tale suggests that the bride place a daisy in her left stocking to have a pregnancy soon after marriage!Continue to 5 of 11 below.

 Tropical flowers like orchids are always popular at beach weddings, but brides can still have a traditional rose bridal bouquet with a tropical theme.
-Delicate shells are as pretty as blossoms, and hydrangeas add a whisper of blue to suggest the ocean backdrop.Continue to 11 of 15 below.
+Delicate shells are as pretty as blossoms, and hydrangeas add a whisper of blue to suggest the ocean backdrop.Continue to 8 of 11 below.

 White Arm Sheaf Bouquet With Chrysanthemums

 The arm sheaf bouquet or presentation bouquet commands attention, even in demure shades of white.
 The spider mums are an eye-catching blossom for hip brides, and Peruvian lilies add subtle purple accents.
 Other white flowers suitable for a presentation bridal bouquet include delphiniums, long-stemmed roses, or gladiolus.Continue to 9 of 11 below.